d-bucur/godot_integration_comparison/results.md

 # Battle Royale
 Since math isn't my strong suit, I'm using the very scientific method of pitting all the integrators against each other in a battle royale!
 The acceleration conditions change dynamically and the last one left in the arena wins!

-# Overall
-- Euler: just don't.
-This is basically to highlight everything that can go wrong
-- Symplectic Euler: Fastest and with decent accuracy.
-Is the standard implementation in most physics engines for games as performance is more important than accuracy.
-Just swapping the two lines of Euler for much better results and also very easy.
-Needs to be run at fixed timestep, otherwise error will pile up quickly
-- Velocity Verlet: Best compromise considering accuracy and performance.
-Technically is same order of operations as Euler (one sample per function), but in practice requires around double the operations so not as performant.
-Maintains energy (the errors cancel each other out as long as Δt isn't huge) and can handle a varying timestep which is great for orbital simulations
-- Leapfrog: very similar to Velocity Verlet as properties, but need a bit of guesstimation to kickstart due to needing to shift vel to t+Δt/2.
-Once started though, is as performant as Euler.
-Can be rewritten into VV.
-Should be more accurate than Symplectic Euler, but breaks down just as fast with varying timestep
-- Midpoint: Worse than VV in every way.
-Same order of error but needs two accel evaluations as they are different points and can't be cached.
-Will also accumulate error as Euler, just slower.
-- RK4: huge amount of operations and will still drift over long times.
-Only use if short burst accurate results are needed

 [^1]: ticks per second (fixed timestep). Δt = 1s/tps

 [^2]: This is a real life effect called apsidal precession, but probably shouldn't happen in a [two body problem](https://en.wikipedia.org/wiki/Two-body_problem_in_general_relativity#Apsidal_precession).
-It is explained by [relativity](https://en.wikipedia.org/wiki/Apsidal_precession#General_relativity) but relativity is not simulated here so this is probably due to inaccuracy
+It is explained by [relativity](https://en.wikipedia.org/wiki/Apsidal_precession#General_relativity) but relativity is not simulated here so this is probably due to inaccuracy.
+The effect is noticeable on all integrators over long periods of time.